 In my opinion, yes.
 But let’s not throw out the baby with the bath water.
 Despite all the misshapen loaves, door stops, and hard crusts, there is a way to use a bread machine that makes it useful.

-How I use a bread maker machine to get dependable results every time:
+How I use a bread machine to get dependable results every time:

 You may or may not have noticed most of the yeast bread recipes on this blog are written for a bread machine.
-Not only do I love how easy it makes bread, but apparently, I don’t need to knead.
+Not only do I love how easy it makes bread, but apparently, I don’t need to knead with my own hands.

 Are the benefits of making bread by hand overrated?

 Probably not.
 If that’s what you prefer, my hat’s off to you.
 Please invite me over when your bread comes out of the oven and I’ll help you eat it.